fighting-dreamer/concurrency-control/README.md

 *
 - [ ] Any mixture of above solutions ?
 ```
-Most databases talk about mix of Isolation along with locking way to achieve concurrent exectuions.
+Most databases talk about mix of Isolation along with locking as a way to achieve concurrent exectuions.
 Isolation is more around having your own copy of data to work upon where based on kind of Isolation, you get different effect of READ and WRITE action.
 ```

 Lets talk about what kind of Concurreny Issues we are dealig with :